-- Students may be voided from all classes. - Students may be requested to appear before the College Code of Conduct Committee. - Students should be aware that they could be prosecuted for submitting invalid checks.

-There is a \$35.00 fee assessed for checks returned unpaid to the College and the student will be placed on a cash payment basis for all future registrations.
+- Students may be requested to appear before the College Code of Conduct Committee. - Students should be aware that they could be prosecuted for submitting invalid checks. - A \$40 fee will be charged for checks returned unpaid to the College and the student will be placed on a cash payment basis for all future registrations.